Depression and Pot A Bad Combo For Teens

 Studies have also found that marijuana can lead to a great deal of serious problems including mental disorders.
 In fact, the risk of developing mental disorders has been said to be increased by 40% when the teen regularly smokes marijuana.
 The report also showed that teens that turn to pot when feeling depressed are twice as likely (8 percent vs. 3 percent) to become addicted to the substance.
 A misconception among many teens is that marijuana use is not as harmful as other drugs, but in reality, it can have a drastically negative impact on your emotional, physical, and biological being.

 The good news is that teens may be starting to realize this.
 The study reported that marijuana use among teens has decreased 25 percent since 2001, which is an encouraging number.
-Here’s hoping that through parental monitoring and the spread of information about the consequences of the drug, that number continues to fall.
+Here’s hoping that through parental monitoring, effective treatment, and the spread of information about the consequences of the drug, that number continues to fall.

 Struggling with drug or alcohol addiction?